16 Tips For Beginning With Acrylic Painting

 You don’t HAVE to buy the expensive paints if you are just starting out.
 I do recommend that you “eventually” get higher quality than craft paints especially when you feel more confident in painting and it’s turned into a full blown hobby.

 You’ll notice a nice difference like not having to paint multiple coats!
 But, really, cheap craft paints pack a nice punch on the canvas too!
+You will be practicing A LOT and going through a lot of paint so it’s fine starting with cheap paints.

-4. Be careful of using too much water!
+Tip #4: Be careful of using too much water!

 There are these little things called “binders” in acrylic paint and adding too much water to the paint itself could affect how the painting dries.
 Supposedly, the paint can “flake off” the canvas if you add too much water!
 Quite honestly, this has never happened to me before but it’s just something to keep in mind.